Inputs are the points at which the student interacts with the question.

 EMPTYANSWER tag for the teacher's answer with the matrix input, because the size of the matrix is inferred from the model answer.
 If a teacher really wants a correct answer to be empty inputs then they must use a correctly formatted matrix with

-Enter algebraic expressions on multiple lines.
+This input allows the user to type in multiple lines, where each line must be a valid algebraic expression.
 STACK passes the result to Maxima as a list.
-Note, the teacher's answer and any syntax hint must be a list!
+Note, the teacher's answer and any syntax hint must be a list, of valid Maxima exprssions!
 If you just pass in an expression strange behaviour may result.

 Equivalence reasoning input